Deixis: Usages

-is a non-deictic usage of "this", which does not identify anywhere specifically.
+is a non-deictic usage of "this," which does not identify anywhere specifically.
 Rather, it is used as an indefinite article, much the way "a" could be used in its place.

 Distinction with similar terms

 The distinction between deixis and anaphora is unclearly defined.
 Generally, an anaphoric reference refers to something within a text that has been previously identified.
 For example, in "Susan dropped the plate.
-It shattered loudly," the word it refers to the phrase, "the plate".
-An expression can be both deictic and anaphoric at the same time, for example "I was born in London, and I have lived here/there all my life." here or there function anaphorically in their reference to London, and deictically in that the choice between "here" or "there" indicates whether the speaker is or is not currently in London.
+It shattered loudly," the word it refers to the phrase, "the plate."
+An expression can be both deictic and anaphoric at the same time, for example, in "I was born in London, and I have lived here/there all my life" here or there functions anaphorically in their reference to London, and deictically in that the choice between "here" and "there" indicates whether the speaker is or is not currently in London.

-The terms deixis and indexicality are frequently used almost interchangeably, and both deal with essentially the same idea of contextually-dependent references.
+The terms deixis and indexicality are frequently used almost interchangeably, and both deal with essentially the same idea of contextually dependent references.
 However, the two terms have different histories and traditions.
 In the past, deixis was associated specifically with spatiotemporal reference, and indexicality was used more broadly.
-More importantly, each is associated with a different field of study.
-Deixis is associated with linguistics, and indexicality is associated with philosophy as well as pragmatics.
+More importantly, each is associated with a different field of study: Deixis is associated with linguistics, and indexicality is associated with philosophy and pragmatics.

 Deictic field and narration

 In linguistics, psychology, and literary theory, the concepts of deictic field and deictic shift are sometimes deployed in the study of narrative media.
-These terms provide a theoretical framework for helping literary analysts to conceptualize the ways in which readers redirect their attention away from their immediate surroundings as they become immersed in the reality generated by the text.
+These terms provide a theoretical framework for the literary analysis of the ways in which readers redirect their attention away from their immediate surroundings as they become immersed in the reality generated by the text.